ayush-agarwal-0502/IIT-Pallakad-ML-Prediction-competition-/README.md

 My solutions to IIT Pallakad ML Prediction Competition

+UPDATE - This entry secured 13th position overall in the competition , thus being awesome for a 2 month experienced ml person like me :) .
+The individual questions ranks were also provided - 20th rank in Classification Problem , 17th rank in Regression Problem , and 2nd rank in Forecasting Problem .
+The experience has been great and looking forward to compete in more events like this :)    .

 The questions are availaible in the PDF file in this repository .

 There were 3 questions , based on - Classification , Regression and Forecasting .